fal-ai/poe-fal-video-maker/README.md

 Visit your newly deployed app at https://poe-video-maker-hidden-star-1770.fly.dev/
 ```
-5) Now you have a publicly accessible url - follow the steps on the poe website to integrate it with your bot https://creator.poe.com/docs/quick-start#integrating-with-poe
+7) Now you have a publicly accessible url - https://poe-video-maker-hidden-star-1770.fly.dev.
+Head to https://poe.com/create_bot?server=1 and follow the instructions to finish creating your bot